whg-training/whg-training-resources/docs/bioinformatics/exploring_gene_annotations_in_bash/exploring_genes_in_bash.md

 Let's switch track and try to dig out info about a specific gene - [*FUT2*](https://en.wikipedia.org/wiki/FUT2).
-That's an interesting gene because it encodes a fucosyltransferase is involved the synthesis pathway for 'soluble' A and B antigens - that is free A and B antigens found in blood plasma.
+That's an interesting gene because it encodes a fucosyltransferase is involved the synthesis pathway for 'soluble' A and B antigens - that is A and B antigens found in blood plasma and other fluids.
 Mutations in FUT2 affect whether these antigens are secreted.
 Because norovirus binds to these antigens, these mutations can confer protection against norovirus.

 A simple way to look this up is to just to grep (i.e. conduct a text search) for `FUT2`:
 ```sh